Pacific Northwest National Laboratory Buildings Research Engineer in RICHLAND, Washington

 Solid background knowledge in building physics and building energy systems

-Strong programming skills in Python, Ruby, R, Perl, or C++ Independent design or research experience in one or more of the building energy systems: building envelop, HVAC, lighting, controls, service hot water.
+Experience in developing building energy modeling software, such as EnergyPlus and OpenStudio.
+Independent design or research experience in one or more of the building energy systems: building envelop, HVAC, lighting, controls, and service hot water.

-Experience in developing technical reports and research papers
+Experience in leading the publications of technical reports and research papers

 Project management skills on budgeting, planning, and control of cost, time and deliverables